Tanoh Kpassagnon

-Tanoh Kpassagnon (/ˈtɑːnoʊ ˈpæsənjoʊ/ TAH-noh-_-PASS-ən-yoh; born June 14, 1994) is an American professional football defensive end.
+Tanoh Kpassagnon (/ˈtɑːnoʊ ˈpæsənjoʊ/ TAH-noh-_-PASS-ən-yoh; born June 14, 1994) is an American professional football defensive end for the Tennessee Titans of the National Football League (NFL).
 He played college football for the Villanova Wildcats and was selected by the Kansas City Chiefs in the second round of the 2017 NFL draft.

 Early life

 Kpassagnon attended and played high school football at Wissahickon High School in Ambler, Pennsylvania.

 College career

 Kpassagnon committed to play at Villanova University, the only school to offer him a scholarship for football.
 He redshirted his freshman season and started as a tight end.
 By his junior season, he had switched to defensive end.
 As a senior, he was the Colonial Athletic Association defensive player of the year after recording 11 sacks.
 In a game against Pittsburgh, Kpassagnon blocked a field goal and had two tackles for loss.

 Kpassagnon double-majored in accounting and finance at Villanova.
 He interned at the accounting firm PricewaterhouseCoopers for two summers.
 He was later admitted to Master of Business Administration at Kelley School of Business, Indiana University Bloomington.